enviroCar/enviroCar-Cross-Platform-App/README.md

 3. Turn Bluetooth On and Off from within the app
 4. See a list of all the active Bluetooth Devices around
 5. A demo screen that fetches user's location and shows on the map using MapBox
+6. Tracks Screen that fetches open tracks data from enviroCar server and shows it's Duration, Distance, Time and Date

 <br>